Miller Park Milwaukee

 Miller Park Capacity

-Besides being home to the Milwaukee Brewers, Miller Park has also hosted several other high profile events.
+Besides being home to the Milwaukee Brewers, Miller Park has also hosted several other high-profile events.
 The 2002 MLB All-Star Game was held at Miller Park in only its second year of existence.
 Some of the biggest crowds in Miller Park’s history came from the concerts that have taken place.
-Farm Aid’s 25th Anniversary concert took place at Miller on 10/02/2010 and had such artists as Neil Young, Willie Nelson, John Mellencamp and Dave Matthews.
-Also concerts from Bruce Springsteen and the E Street Band, Elton John, Bon Jove and Kenny Chesney have all sold out Miller Park.
-The current Miller Park capacity is 41,900 with the record attendance at Miller Park being 46,218 for a game versus their bitter rival the Chicago Cubs.
+Farm Aid’s 25th Anniversary concert took place at Miller on 10/02/2010 and had such artists as Neil Young, Willie Nelson, John Mellencamp, and Dave Matthews.
+Also, Bruce Springsteen and the E Street Band, Elton John, Bon Jovi, and Kenny Chesney have all sold out Miller Park.
+The current Miller Park capacity is 41,900, with the record attendance at Miller Park being 46,218 for a game versus their bitter rival, the Chicago Cubs.
 The average attendance for Miller Park during the current baseball season is just over 32,000 per game.

 Field Dimensions of Miller Park

-Miller Park is one of the more pitcher friendly ballparks in all of Major League Baseball ranking at #27 out of 30 for runs scored in 2014.
-Couple this with a low homerun rate of 0.990 a game and Miller Park is a pitcher’s best friend.
-When compared to other MLB parks Miller Stadium is pretty middle of the road in Left Center 371 ft., Right Center 374 ft. and Center Field 400 ft.
-The difference is the longer lines that Miller Park has at 344 ft. in Left Field and 345 ft. in Right Field, which is longer than the average MLB baseball stadium.
+Miller Park is one of the more pitcher-friendly ballparks in Major League Baseball, ranking at #27 out of 30 for runs scored in 2014.
+Couple this with a low home run rate of 0.990 a game, and Miller Park is a pitcher’s best friend.
+Compared to other MLB parks, Miller Stadium is pretty middle of Left Center 371 feet, Right Center 374 feet, and Center Field 400 feet.
+The difference is the long lines that Miller Park has at 344 ft. in Left Field and 345 feet in Right Field, which is longer than the average MLB baseball stadium.